 dpkg --list

-You should see quite a long list of package names along with their version number and a small description as shown in the screenshot above.
-Most apps will install several packages so it is essential that you’re able to identify the main app package.
-For example, in the above screenshot, you can see yelp and yelp-xsl.
-If you want to remove them, you should remove yelp because it is obviously the main package of the two.
+You should see quite a long list of package names with their version number and a small description as shown in the screenshot above.
+Most apps will install several packages so you must be able to identify the main app package.
+For example, you can see yelp and yelp-xsl in the above screenshot.
+If you want to remove them, you should remove yelp because it is the main package of the two.

 Uninstall an app on Ubuntu

-command needs to be placed before everything else to carry out superuser tasks.
+To uninstall an app, we can use the apt-get command, which is also used to install apps, followed by remove.
+Of course, the sudo command needs to be placed before everything else to carry out superuser tasks.
 There are two options you’ll still have.
-You can either keep the app’s configuration settings if you want to reinstall it later or you can completely remove the app as well as its data or configuration settings.
-For example, here is how you can install and uninstall Firefox on Ubuntu.
+You can keep the app’s configuration settings if you want to reinstall it later or completely remove its data or configuration settings.

 Keep personalized settings